aridjayarecipes/cutesrecipes.web.app/content/post/2033-recipe-of-any-night-of-the-week-namkeen-ki-jhatpat-bhel.md

 1. Prepare 1 tbsp meethi tamarind chutney

 Murmura mixed with carrots, green peas, spring onions, beetroot etc. mixed with sev, lemon juice and coriander leaves.
 Enjoy the taste of spicy, tangy, tasty namkeens, samosa, mathi, boondi, chiwda and many more varieties.
 Manufacturer of a wide range of products which include Bikaneri Sev Bhujiya, Farali Tikha Chevda, Khatta Meetha, Tikha Meetha Mix, Aloo Bhujiya and Nylon Interested in this product?
-Great chance to get more visitor on your post. submit your article for free. we will do free promotion in page &amp; group.
+Great chance to get more visitor on your post. submit your article for free. we will do free promotion in page & group.

 <!--inarticleads2-->